ProAi-0121/spoti-overlay/README.md

 ## Features

-- ⬆️ **Always-on-top, frameless overlay** that stays visible while you work or play
+- ⬆️ **Always-on-top overlay** that stays visible while you work or play (borderless/frameless by default)

-- 🎵 Displays the **current track, artist, and album artwork**
+- 🎵 Shows the **current track, artist, and album artwork** from any app via the **Windows Media Session API** — no Spotify login
 - 🖱️ **Left-click** the album art to toggle play / pause
-- 📋 **Right-click** menu with Next Track, Previous Track, Overlay toggle, and Settings
+- 📋 **Right-click** menu with Next Track, Previous Track, Overlay Mode, and Settings
+  - **Overlay Mode** toggles the window border on/off (move it by the title bar when bordered)
-- 🎨 Configurable **position** (top-left, top-right, bottom-left, bottom-right)
+- 🖥️ **Position picker** on a monitor image — click a corner to place the overlay (top-left, top-right, bottom-left, bottom-right)
+- 🎴 **Settings window** organized into low-opacity, rounded category cards (POSITION, APPEARANCE, HOTKEYS)
-- 🎨 Configurable **background color, font color, and opacity**
+- 🎨 Configurable **background color, font color, opacity, and overlay size**
-- ⌨️ Global hotkeys:
+- ⌨️ Global hotkeys (editable in Settings):
   - `Alt+H` — show / hide the overlay
   - `Alt+Right` — next track
   - `Alt+Left` — previous track
+  - **Click-through hotkey** — optional, disabled by default; toggles mouse click-through
-- 🔁 Auto-refreshes the now-playing info every 5 seconds
+- 🔁 Auto-refreshes the now-playing info every few seconds
 - 🧱 Packageable as a Windows `.exe` with PyInstaller (`spoti.spec`)

 ## Requirements

-- **OS:** Windows (playback control uses system/global media keys)
+- **OS:** Windows (reads system media info via the Media Session API; playback control uses global media keys)
 - **Python:** 3.8+ (developed on 3.11)
-- **A Spotify account** (Premium is required for Spotify playback-control scopes)
-- **A Spotify Developer app** for API credentials — free at <https://developer.spotify.com/dashboard>

 Python dependencies (see `requirements.txt`):